Make-School-Courses/CS-1.0-Introduction-To-Programming/Lessons/chat_bot.md

 ## Description
 In this project, we will write a Python program to create simple [chat bot](https://www.cleverbot.com/) using conditionals, lists, and loops.
 Your chat bot will be focused on a specific topic so think about what kinds of questions you want your chat bot to answer!

+Feel free to use any chat bot topic of your choice, it could be a mood bot or a bot that wants to talk about video games, be creative!
+The class session after this assignment is due we will have a show and tell session where we can all try each other's chat bots out!

+Unsure where to get started?
+Check out this [example Chat Bot](https://repl.it/@MakeSchool/firstchatbot?lite=true#main.py) we created during class.

 ## Learning Outcomes
 By completing this project, you should be able to…